dmlc/xgboost/doc/tutorials/spark_estimator.rst

 XGBoost PySpark fully supports GPU acceleration.
 Users are not only able to enable efficient training but also utilize their GPUs for the whole PySpark pipeline including ETL and inference.
-In below sections, we will walk through an example of training on a Spark standalone cluster with GPU supported.
+In below sections, we will walk through an example of training on a Spark standalone cluster with GPU support.
 To get started, first we need to install some additional packages, then we can set the ``device`` parameter to ``cuda`` or ``gpu``.

 Prepare the necessary packages